balintbrews/lambda-slack/README.md

 You have full control over how messages are delivered:

-* Channel, username, avatar image, text, attachments—everything that [the amazing Slack API](https://api.slack.com/docs/message-formatting) supports can be customized.
+* Slack channel, username, avatar image, text, attachments—everything that [the amazing Slack API](https://api.slack.com/docs/message-formatting) supports can be customized.
 * Different messages can be sent based on rules, i.e. build success vs. build failure can trigger messages with slightly different content.
 * You can set up several notification types using a single configuration file.